Dynamics of vertex-reinforced random walks

 \subsection{The stochastic approximation equation}

-The main idea is to modify the density of occupation measure into a vector $z(n)$ that takes into account the position of the random walk, so that the conditional expectation of $z(n+1)-z(n)$ roughly only depends on $z(n)$ and not on the position $X_n$.
+We assume in this section that $G$ is finite.
+The main idea is to modify the density of occupation measure

+into a vector $z(n)$ that takes into account the position of the random walk, so that the conditional expectation of $z(n+1)-z(n)$ roughly only depends on $z(n)$ and not on the position $X_n$.
 This expectation will actually approximately be $F(z(n))/(n+n_0)$, where $F$ is the map involved in the ordinary differential equation (\ref{eqdiff}).